yirueilu-b/blaze-palm-tf2/README.md

 - Training

-    Check `train.ipynb` to train a model
+    Check `train.ipynb` for training a model

 ## TODO